iqrow/iqrow.github.io/_posts/2022-07-13-Arenas-of-continuous-improvement.md

 date: 2022-07-13
 ---

 My go-to process for learning is Deliberate Practice†.
-In that process one must identify skills in which to focus attention.
+In that process one must identify skills to practice.
 But how?

 What follows is a mental model I'm experimenting with.